top of page

 A New Title Bout II Strategy Card System

-Jack Johnson vs. Wladimir Klitschko
+Jack Johnson vs. Wladimir Klitschko and the Use of the New Strategy System

 The fight had evolved just as the pundits expected.
 Jack Johnson playing the clown, trying to upset Klitschko, moving and boxing and clinching.
 Klitschko, on the other hand, didn’t responded to the taunting, keep cool, content to try to box with Johnson and wait for an opening for his power punches.